fredym/cli_tools/README.md

 drae
 ----

-Searches the term specified in the first argument in the _Diccionario de la Real Academia Española_.
+Searches the term specified in the first argument in the [_Diccionario de la lengua española_][dle].
 As an Spanish native speaker this comes in handy when doing some writing.

 **Depends on:** [lynx]